|Monthly Tech-Tip |

 This is a USA pottery frit, Ferro now calls it Frit 3110-2.

 Soft sodium borosilicate frit for glazes.
 Since it is a good source of Na2O it is very commonly found in glaze recipes all temperatures.
 It has a high thermal expansion, therefore useful for substitution into glazes that are shivering (e.g. the G1916Q recipe trades it for frit 3195 to increase expansion).
 Often used in crystal glazes.

 This frit can be very useful to reduce the feldspar content in glazes (since many high feldspar glazes have low clay content and therefore poor slurry suspension properties and dried hardness).
 The chemistry of this frit is similar to a feldspar (but with low alumina and CaO in addition to the alkali fluxes).
-That means if you can substitute this for at least part of the feldspar can be substituted for Frit 3110 you can increase the kaolin (to supply the alumina) and thereby improve slurry properties (we have done this with excellent success up to cone 10R).
+That means if least part of the feldspar can be substituted for Frit 3110 you can increase the kaolin (to supply the alumina) and thereby improve slurry properties (we have done this with excellent success up to cone 10R).
 In addition you will be able to reduce the amount of troublesome calcium carbonate.
-Of course, you need to use ceramic chemistry to calculate how to do this, there are videos at digitalfire.com on how to do this.
+Of course, glaze chemistry is needed to calculate how to do this, there are videos at digitalfire.com on how to do this.

 Cone Range: 08-8

 This frit has a very low melting point like 3124, 3134, 3185.